Get a $20 bill credit plus a donation to Sun Club® on your behalf.

 Ready to get started?
 It’s simple.
 Everything you need to sign up is listed below.

 You need to be a Green Mountain Energy customer with central air conditioning to participate.
 Not a Green Mountain Energy customer?
 Visit Green Mountain Energy to sign up for this and other great Google Nest offers.

 Green Mountain Energy will give you a one-time $20 bill credit and will make a donation to Sun Club® on your behalf for signing up for Rush Hour Rewards.

 - In the unlikely situation of a critical need on the electric grid, Green Mountain Energy may need to call a critical rush hour event.
-Critical rush hour events can occur at any time of day on weekdays.
+Critical rush hour events can occur at any time of day.

 Here's how it works:

 Rush hour events happen when there’s unusually high demand on the grid.
 During these events, your Nest thermostat will adjust your home’s temperature by up to 4 degrees F, helping you to use less energy on heating or cooling during that time.
 If you start to feel uncomfortable, you can stop participating at any time by changing the temperature.